pingcap/docs-dm/en/precheck.md

     MySQL users in DM configuration need to have the following privileges at least:

-    - REPLICATION SLAVE
+    - REPLICATION SLAVE of global level
-    - REPLICATION CLIENT
+    - REPLICATION CLIENT of global level
-    - RELOAD
+    - RELOAD of global level
-    - SELECT
+    - SELECT of global level, or database level, or table level

 + The compatibility of the upstream MySQL table schema